makenowjust-labs/recheck/packages/redos/README.md

 If the NFA's transition function exceeds this limit on the hybrid checker, it switches to use fuzz checker to analyze instead of the automaton based checker.

+#### `maxPatternSize`

+An integer value of maximum size of the pattern. (default: `1500`)

+If the pattern size exceeds this limit on the hybrid checker, it switches to use fuzz checker to analyze instead of the automaton based checker.

 </details>

 ## License